-The commands in this group (with a few exceptions) refer to the default reference triangle, but it is always possible to specify a different reference triangle as the first argument of the command.
-Figure 9 shows a typical group of commands (characteristic objects of a triangle).
-Note the red line with the checkmark at the bottom, which indicates that the default reference triangle will be used unless the checkmark is removed.
-Also note the checkmark See picture.
+- The commands in this group (with a few exceptions) refer to the default reference triangle, but it is always possible to specify a different reference triangle as the first argument of the command.
+Note the red line with the checkmark at the bottom, which indicates that the default reference triangle will be used unless the checkmark is removed. - Also note the checkmark See picture.
 When this checkmark is set, a pictorial representation of the object appears on the right side.